Absorption & Bioavailability

 When it comes to Fish Oil supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Fish Oil vary significantly in how well your body absorbs and uses them — and Triglyceride vs Ethyl Ester is one of the most commonly compared pairs.

-Triglyceride has a higher bioavailability tier (high (S1 — best tier)) compared to Ethyl Ester (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Triglyceride has high absorption compared to Ethyl Ester (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Triglyceride carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Ethyl Ester carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Triglyceride shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Ethyl Ester shows moderate absorption and is classified as Customer Choice.

-Natural triglyceride-form fish oil is found in fish tissue and has approximately 50% better absorption than ethyl ester.
-No reconversion step required — EPA and DHA are absorbed directly via existing lipid absorption pathways.
+Natural triglyceride-form fish oil is the structure found in fish tissue.
+In a two-week comparison in 72 healthy volunteers, re-esterified triglyceride omega-3 reached 124% of natural fish oil's bioavailability while ethyl ester reached 73% (PMID 20638827).
+No reconversion step is required — EPA and DHA are absorbed directly via existing lipid absorption pathways.

 Dosing Comparison